 Vacancy in real estate investing is a crucial thing to pay close attention to, whether you’re analyzing the vacancy on your own active investment property or the vacancy on a prospective deal you’re looking to acquire.
-The lower the vacancy, the lower the net operating income is on the property.
+The lower the vacancy, the higher the net operating income is on the property.

 In this article, we’ll break down for real estate investors what is vacancy in real estate, some of the ways you can reduce vacancy, and why it differs from market to market.

 When you have available units to be occupied in a rental property but cannot lease them out to a prospective tenant for whatever reason, this is referred to as a vacancy.